cassiesprague/Professional-README-Generator/README.md

 N/A

 ## Features
-This application features a Table of Contents, screenshot section, video section, GitHub link, and email link.
+This application features Insomnia and shows ways to GET, POST, PUT, and DELETE.

 ## Contributing
 I am not accepting contributers for this project at the moment.